 For the vast majority of applications, the values are updated much faster than the signal changes.
 However, in some applications, the update time can be important.
-The module takes approximately one millisecond to sense 95% of the change in the analog signal.
+The module takes approximately 8.2 milliseconds to sense 95% of the change in the analog signal.